broadinstitute/flipbook/README.md

 ### Features:

 - simple way to flip through many local image files using your web browser
-- crawls a top-level directory to find .png, .jpeg, or .svg image files
+- crawls a top-level directory to find .png, .jpeg, .gif, or .svg image files
-- top-level web page lists all images
+- web interface: home page lists all images
-- each image page shows the image, an optional customizable form where you can take notes or answer questions about the image, and next/previous page links
+- web interface: image pages show the image, an optional customizable form where you can take notes or answer questions about the image, and next/previous page links
 - use subdirectories to group images.
 Any images found in the same subdirectory will be shown on the same image page.
 Also, `reviewer2_metadata.json` files can optionally be added to a subdirectory and provide metadata to show at the top of a specific image page.

 -------